IJG-DR/Pewlett-Hackard-Analysis/README.md

 ### Employees Eligible for Mentorship Program

-The second table requested by Pewlett Hackard was a list of all retiring employees that were eligible for the mentorship program.
-Eligibility was limited to those retiring employees born in 1965.
+The second table requested by Pewlett Hackard was a list of employees that were eligible for the mentorship program.
+Eligibility was limited to those employees born between January 1st and December 31st, 1965.
 A suggested query methodology was provided.

 In performing the suggested methodology for extracting the required data, we noticed that it was not querying the most current title for some employees.